BarberAlec/BarberAlec.github.io/index.md

 If you have any questions about this page, or want to get in contact in general, feel free to pop me an email at <barberal@tcd.ie>.

+Note: This website is still somewhat under construction, so not all pages have content yet :p.
 ## Projects and Research

 [![BTL](images/btl.png?raw=true)](/btl)